-- (a) Commercial Law: Sales and Negotiable Instruments is an elective course for three semester hours of graded credit. - (b) Prerequisites for taking the course are Contracts I and II. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows:
+- (a) Commercial Law: Sales and Negotiable Instruments is an elective course for three semester hours of graded credit. - (b) A Prerequisite for taking the course is Contracts. - (c) The course shall have a final examination. - (d) In publications, the description of the course shall be approximately as follows: